lavanya-sood/Dungeon-Game/README.md

-# Dungeon-Game-COMP2511
+# Dungeon-Game

-This is a maze game developed as a part of COMP2511 project.
+This is a maze game developed as a part of a project.

 ## How to run
 1. Download the repository